Our group, like many others in Brisbane/SEQ, has moved from Facebook Messenger to Discord. But why use an app that so many are unfamiliar with?

 - Anyone can download the PokeNav Discord Companion app from Google Play or the App Store.
 Raids reported in any Discord (with appropriate configuration) will show on the map.

-- Trade Channel: PokeNav keeps track of what people are offering/wanting for trade.
+- Trade: PokeNav keeps track of what people are offering/wanting for trade.

 The groups in Brisbane/SEQ have coordinated a Pokemon Go Leaderboard that can be updated via Discord.
 Just update your XP, badges, etc and you'll see how you compare to other trainers around Brisbane/SEQ.